hlissner/lb6-actions/README.md

 ## Auto-updating

-I recommend you also install Pregnagha's
+I recommend you also install Prenagha's
 [Action Updates action](http://prenagha.github.io/launchbar/updates.html),
 for auto-updating actions.
 All of mine are compatible with his updater.